Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Abstract

 \section{Abstract}

-This paper investigates the development of competitiveness by comparing three Korean groups in South Korea, born and raised in three countries with distinct institutional environments: South Korea, North Korea, and China.
-Results based on laboratory experiments show that North Korean refugees are significantly less competitive than South Koreans or Korean-Chinese immigrants.
-Furthermore, analyses through the lens of a choice model with probability weighting suggest that lower cognitive ability may be associated with lower levels of expected performance, more pessimistic subject beliefs and greater aversion to competition.
+The study compares the competitiveness of three Korean groups raised in different institutional environments: South Korea, North Korea, and China.
+Laboratory experiments reveal that North Korean refugees are less likely to participate in competitive tournaments than South Koreans and Korean-Chinese immigrants.
+Analysis using a choice model with probability weighting suggests that lower cognitive ability may lead to lower expected performance, more pessimistic beliefs, and greater aversion to competition.

 \textbf{JEL Classification}: C92, P20.

 \textbf{Keywords}: Piece Rate; Tournament; North Korea; Institution; Laboratory Experiment.